-Being so close to home means they are closer to that feeling of oneness, fusion, compassion and united love.
+Being so close to home means they are closer to that feeling of oneness, fusion, compassion, and united love.
 It is the powerful urge to be connected to the universal source, and some twelfth house Neptune’s are incredibly spiritual and need to feel close to the source that resonates deep within.
 Others may feel vague in describing what this feeling is – and are often overwhelmed (drowned) in the unconscious of the 12th house.
-The sheer scale of this house take us to many different areas and one of those relations it the ties to our ancestors, ruling over the past and one that stretches far beyond our conscious memory.
+The sheer scale of this house takes us to many different areas and one of those relations is the ties to our ancestors, ruling over the past and one that stretches far beyond our conscious memory.

 On the plus side, Neptune in the twelfth house contributes to a capacity to mirror everyone, but boundaries between the self and others can be very weak.
-There may be little to prevent the individual plunging into all the suffering of the world…The Contemporary Astrologer’s Handbook (Astrology Now)
+There may be little to prevent the individual from plunging into all the suffering of the world…The Contemporary Astrologer’s Handbook (Astrology Now)

 Neptune’s world can be sought through different “mediums” and there may be very real spiritual gifts here.
 They are deeply interested in the hidden realm of life and the afterlife, and religion may also be important to these individuals and all activities which help them feel closer to the source.
-If the individual falls ill it can be a symbol of longing to escape from reality.
-When the world becomes too much to bear there is a powerful longing to retreat (with a viable excuse), and live in solitude, far away from the chaos.
-Other Neptune substitutes are sought through alcohol, drugs or any other form of escapist behaviour.
+If they fall ill it can be a symbol of longing to escape from reality.
+When the world becomes too much to bear there is a powerful longing to retreat (with a viable excuse) and live in solitude, far away from the chaos.
+Other Neptune substitutes are sought through alcohol, drugs, or any other form of escapist behavior.
 Neptune in the 12th can be a symbol of the descent into schizophrenia or other related psychiatric disorders.

 The necessity of providing and carving out a living for themselves and learning how to cope with mundane life which is sometimes sacrificed for seclusion.
-The final house of the wheel of life is associated with institutions, charities, orphanages and prisons.
-A strong compassion for people who have been discarded from society is another manifestation and they are drawn to working in hospitals or other helping professions, alleviating the separateness and loneliness of others.
+The final house of the wheel of life is associated with institutions, charities, orphanages, and prisons.
+Strong compassion for people who have been discarded from society is another manifestation and they are drawn to working in hospitals or other helping professions, alleviating the separateness and loneliness of others.

 A Flowing Vessel

 Spiritual guidance can help with decisions in life.
 However, a continuous connection to the “divine” can make it difficult to function in the physical world (the whole horoscope is needed to judge this).
 There is the gift of connecting to the intangible world of the spirit and afterlife.
 The boundary line between this world and the next becomes less defined.
-The house of Jupiter and Neptune is the search for the absolute, but with the watery god it is the emotional and eternal perfection and bliss.
+The house of Jupiter and Neptune is the search for absolutes, but with the watery god, it is the emotional and eternal perfection and bliss.
 Neptune in the 12th house has the ability to take us closer to the divine, and their latent or repressed sensitivity will be fully awakened in their adult life.